 Below is the detailed comparison on Azure Functions vs Logic Apps:

-Functions are the individual functions created in a Function App.
+Azure Functions are the individual functions created in a Function App.
 Every Function can be invoked using the configured trigger.
-Azure portal provides the capabilities to create, manage, monitor and integrate inputs & outputs of the Functions.
+Azure portal provides the capabilities to create, manage, monitor and integrate inputs & outputs of the Azure Functions.

 An Azure function can also be tested by providing some raw inputs.
 When it comes to monitoring the Functions, portal offers solutions like Application insights for live status monitoring through the invocation logs.
 Functions in the Function App can be monitored based on the app metrics.